paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 Lift-the-flap books are such a hit at this age!\
 \
-I noticed that some lift-the-flap books have flaps that are easier to use than others.
+Some lift-the-flap books have flaps that are easier to use than others.

 If baby is just starting out with these books or is having trouble with them, try books by Nosy Crow, which feature felt flaps.
 Hayden liked the book [Where’s the Dog?](https://amzn.to/3TY6yPc) The flaps are much easier to grab and lift.